-Inactivating mutations of the tuberous sclerosis complex 1 and 2 (TSC1/2) cause an autosomal dominant hereditary tumor syndrome known as Tuberous Sclerosis Complex (TSC), which exhibits neurological symptoms and benign hamartoma in multiple tissues, including the brain, kidney, skin, heart, and lungs (1, 2).
-In contrast to metastatic tumors, TSC hamartoma tumors are clinically benign, suggesting that elucidating TSC pathogenesis could unlock a set of fundamental mechanisms that underlie the transition from a benign to a metastatic lesion.
+Inactivating mutations of the tuberous sclerosis complex 1 and 2 (TSC1/2) cause an autosomal dominant hereditary tumour syndrome known as Tuberous Sclerosis Complex (TSC), which exhibits neurological symptoms and benign hamartoma in multiple tissues, including the brain, kidneys, skin, heart and lungs (1,2).
+In contrast to metastatic tumours, TSC hamartoma tumours are clinically benign, suggesting that elucidating TSC pathogenesis could unlock a set of fundamental mechanisms that underlie the transition from a benign to a metastatic lesion.

-Mechanistically, the TSC1/2 complex accelerates the ras homolog enriched brain (Rheb) GTPase, which in turn downregulates mechanistic-target-of-rapamycin (mTOR) signaling (3).
-In astrocytes of wild-type mice, Rheb is predominantly GDP-bound and mTOR signaling is inactive (4, 5).
+Mechanistically, the TSC1/2 complex accelerates the ras homolog enriched brain (Rheb) GTPase, which in turn downregulates mechanistic-target-of-rapamycin (mTOR) signalling (3).
+In astrocytes of wild-type mice, Rheb is predominantly GDP-bound and mTOR signalling is inactive (4,5).
 Constitutive stimulation of mTOR via Rheb likely has downstream effects on protein phosphorylation that should be evident in the TSC phosphoproteome.
-Most relevant proteomic studies, however, were conducted in fibroblasts from rodent models (6, 7).
+Most relevant proteomic studies, however, were conducted in fibroblasts from rodent models (6,7).
 In primary astrocytes from human patients, the TSC phosphoproteome was rarely examined.
-Thus, it is unclear whether the rodent studies are relevant to human TSC astrocytic tumors.
+Thus, it is unclear whether the rodent studies are relevant to human TSC astrocytic tumours.

-For TSC patients, the recent FDA approval of a highly effective anti-epileptic drug (Vigabatrin) now makes removal of brain hamartomas rarely necessary.
-We nevertheless were able to obtain cortical tubers that were surgically removed from the brains of TSC patients with definitive diagnosis.
-These tissue samples are very valuable for the study of human TSC hamartoma formation and analysis.
-We cultured primary astrocyte lines and profiled the phosphoproteome using stable isotope labeling by amino acids in cell culture (SILAC).
+For patients with TSC, the recent FDA approval of a highly effective anti-epileptic drug (Vigabatrin) now makes removal of brain hamartomas rarely necessary.
+We nevertheless were able to obtain cortical tubers that were surgically removed from the brains of patients with TSC with a definitive diagnosis.
+These tissue samples are very valuable for the study of the human TSC hamartoma formation and analysis.
+We cultured primary astrocyte lines and profiled the phosphoproteome using stable isotope labelling by amino acids in cell culture (SILAC).
 Thus, we identified canonical signal transduction pathways affected in TSC brains and Torin1/rapamycin-sensitive events that implicate new downstream targets of mTOR in metastasis.